-Best of all, the G70 has found its way into the ~$100 Realme C3, making it quite possibly the most powerful phone at this price-tier.
-Meanwhile, the Helio G80 has landed in the ~$160 Redmi 9.
-So those looking for a speedy experience in the sub-$200 segment should definitely consider phones with the G70 or G80/G85 processor.
+The Helio G70 has found its way into the ~$130 Realme C3, while the Helio G80 has landed in the ~$160 Redmi 9.
+So those looking for a solid experience in the sub-$200 segment should definitely consider phones with the G70 or G80/G85 processor.